brava-labs/brava-contracts/README.md

 or
 `npm run test:logging`

+Specific action tests can be run with the grep command and the name of the action.

+`npm run test -- --grep Curve`

+`npx hardhat test --grep Curve`

+Note that when using npm the additional hyphens are required.

 ## Development

 This project uses Hardhat for Ethereum development.
 The main configuration can be found in `hardhat.config.ts`.